AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 While deleted dependencies cannot be restored, the tables and columns will still be available if you need to resync any native columns in the future.

-Here's a quick look at removing a column:
+Here is a quick look at removing a column:

 ![Removing a column from your data warehouse](../../assets/DW_delete.gif)<!--{: style="max-width: 500px;"}{: data-lightbox="image-1" data-title="Removing a column from your data warehouse"}-->